cockroachdb/docs/v21.2/interleave-in-parent.md

 - Database schema changes are slower for interleaved objects and their parents than they are for non-interleaved objects and objects with no interleaved children.
 For example, if you add or remove a column to a parent or child table, CockroachDB must rewrite the entire interleaved hierarchy for that table and its parents/children.
 - [Internal benchmarks](https://github.com/cockroachdb/cockroach/issues/53455) have shown the performance benefits of interleaving tables and indexes are limited to a small number of use cases.

-In CockroachDB v21.1, interleaving is disabled with the `sql.defaults.interleaved_tables.enabled` [cluster setting](cluster-settings.html) set to `false` by default.
+Interleaving is disabled with the `sql.defaults.interleaved_tables.enabled` [cluster setting](cluster-settings.html) set to `false` by default.
 Interleaving will be permanently disabled in a future release.

 For more details, see the [GitHub tracking issue](https://github.com/cockroachdb/cockroach/issues/52009).

-After [upgrading to v21.1](upgrade-cockroach-version.html), we recommend that you do the following:
+After [upgrading to v21.2](upgrade-cockroach-version.html), we recommend that you do the following:

 - [Convert any existing interleaved tables to non-interleaved tables](#convert-interleaved-tables).
 - [Replace any existing interleaved secondary indexes with non-interleaved indexes](#replace-interleaved-indexes).